panzerdp/dmitripavlutin.com/content/posts/123-javascript-queue/index.md

 This is the real-world example of a queue &mdash; and the queue data structure works the same way.

 The queue is a type of First Input-First Output (FIFO) data structure.
-The first item enqueued (inputed) is the first item to dequeue (outputed).
+The first item enqueued (input) is the first item to dequeue (output).

-The earliest enqueued item into the queue is situation at the *head*, while the latest enqueued item is situation at the *tail* of the queue.
+Structurally, a queue has 2 pointers.
+The earliest enqueued item in the queue is situated at the *head*, while the latest enqueued item is situated at the *tail* of the queue.

 ![Queue Data Structure](./images/queue-12.svg)

 ## 2. The operations on queues

 The queue supports 2 main operations: enqueue and dequeue.
-Additionally, you might find useful to have the peek and length operations.
+Additionally, you might find it useful to have the peek and length operations.

 ### 2.1 Enqueue operation